whosFritz/mensa-food-feed-ical/README.md

 ## Supported Platforms

-- Calendar MacOS and iOS:
+- Calendar MacOS, iOS and IPad OS:
   - if u add the calendar to iCloud, it will be synced

 ## Features